Lurkars/gloomhavensecretariat/README.md

 ## Install

-All files for installation can be found at the  page.

 ### Progressive Web App

 You can always install any hosted version as PWA if your OS/Browser supports installation of PWA.
-For example here is the [Latest Online Version](https://lurkars.github.io/gloomhavensecretary/)
+For example here is the [Latest Online Version](https://lurkars.github.io/gloomhavensecretary/) on GitHub Pages.

 ### Standalone

 An Electron app is provided for Linux, Mac and Windows.
 Download the corresponding files from the [latest release](https://github.com/Lurkars/gloomhavensecretary/releases/latest) assets.

 > only tested Linux AppImage for now